Directions to the Tori

 Recreation Room

-Finnish Language : Names in Nature – Saija Laurla
+Activity: Finnish Language Names from Nature – Saija Laurla

 2:45pm-3:30pm